greenpeace/planet4-docker-compose/README.md

 You may have to clear Redis cache once you import the default content.
 Login to Wordpress admin and click on *Flush Object Cache* on the Dashboard page.

+You can also flush the Wordpress cache via command line by running `wp cache flush` in the `php-fpm` container:

+`docker-compose -p planet4dockercompose exec php-fpm wp cache flush`

 ---

 ## Configuration